These questions test your knowledge of the Over Command.

 select name, weight, avg(weight) over (order by name) from runners order by name limit 3

-Partition by allows us to further subdivide the preceeding Over Command
+Partition by allows us to further subdivide the preceding Over Command

 Here avg_weight is recomputed on every 'step' of the SQL like above BUT it is reset when the partition by field changes.